Rohanzzy/lead-scoring-engine/README.md

 ## About Me

 I’m **Rohan Pathak**.
 I work in Growth and am learning Data Science, focusing on outbound tools and GTM automation.
+I have more than a year of experience working as Head of Growrh in high growth YC-backed company where I was responsible for customer retention, customer LTV increase and overseeing data of customers to help make data driven decisions.
+I want to take this experience and dive into the world of data science and help companies improve their decision making with data and increase ROI.

 ### Connect with Me